ConSol/sakuli/docs/api_temp/sakuli_Environment.md

 The decryption will only work if the encryption and decryption happen on the same physical machine.
 There will be no logging with the decrypted secret during this step.
 <p/>
-To create a encrypted secret see "README.txt".
+To create a encrypted secret see "sakuli-manual.md".